Siege of Budapest: Encirclement of Budapest

+Soviet delegation

+Budapest was the first major European city declared a 'fortress' by Hitler that the Soviets had to capture.
+The Soviet commanders, drawing on their experience at Stalingrad and wary of costly urban fighting, called upon the Budapest garrison to surrender.
 During the night of 28 December 1944, the 2nd and 3rd Ukrainian Front contacted the besieged Germans by radios and loudspeakers, and told them about a negotiation for the city's capitulation.
-The Soviets promised to provide humane surrender conditions and not to mistreat the German and Hungarian prisoners.
+The Soviets promised relatively generous surrender conditions and not to mistreat the German and Hungarian prisoners.
 They also promised that the emissaries' groups would not bring weapons and would appear in cars with white flags.

 The next day, two groups of Soviet emissaries appeared as expected.
-What happened to them later is unclear,(see here) but both leaders of the groups died.
+What happened to them later is unclear, but both leaders of the groups died.
 One possible version of the events is recounted below.

 The first, belonging to the 3rd Ukrainian Front, arrived at 10:00 AM in the Budafok sector and was taken to the headquarters of General Pfeffer-Wildenbruch.
 Their negotiating effort was a failure; Pfeffer-Wildenbruch refused the surrender conditions and sent the Soviet agents back to the battlefield.
 While the emissaries were en route to their camps, the Germans suddenly opened fire, killing Captain I. A. Ostapenko.
 Lieutenant N. F. Orlov and Sergeant Ye.
 T. Gorbatyuk quickly jumped into a trench and narrowly escaped.
 Owing to heavy German fire, the Soviets were not able to retrieve Ostapenko's body until the night of 29 December.
 He was buried at Budafok with full military honors.
+However, accounts by Orlov and a German witness, suggests that the delegates were instead killed by either an uninformed Soviet artillery battery which also caused several German casualties, or Hungarian anti-aircraft guns stationed in the area.